Compare Cheap Flights from Queenstown to Wellington, New Zealand

 Sure Wellington might be the capital of New Zealand, but it is also one of the country’s cultural, creative and culinary epicentres too.
 This is a city that is bursting with life and energy, and for visitors that means that there is plenty to do, see and experience.
 Head to Te Papa, New Zealand’s interactive national museum, to learn about Indigenous Maori traditions and to wander between the great exhibitions and displays.

 Make the journey to the summit of Mount Victoria for a panoramic view across Wellington’s harbour and skyline - and don’t forget to pose for a selfie at the lookout point.
 Clamber into the Wellington Cable Car, a historic city icon that runs from Lambton Quay to Kelburn.
 Refuel after your initial explorations by sitting down to a coffee, craft beer, local wine or degustation meal at one of Wellington’s great bars and cafes.
-The bounty of Marlborough, one of the country’s most lauded wine-producing regions, is just across the harbour for those keen on a oenophilic day trip.
+The bounty of Marlborough, one of the country’s most lauded wine-producing regions, is just across the harbour for those keen on an oenophilic day trip before heading home on flights from Wellington to Queenstown.